codeforamerica/form-flow/README.md

 ### Contribute new Live Templates ###

+If you have created a template which you feel is valuable outside the context of your specific app, you can contribute it to this project so that other teams can use it.

 1. Open Preferences (`cmd + ,`), search or find the section "Live Templates"
-2. Find the Live Template you want to contribute
+2. Find or create the Live Template you want to contribute
 3. Right click and "Copy" (this will copy the Live Template in XML form)
+4. Create a PR on this repository in GitHub which includes an update to the templates.
-4. Open [intellij-settings/LiveTemplates.xml](intellij-settings/LiveTemplates.xml) in this repo
+   a.
+Open [intellij-settings/LiveTemplates.xml](intellij-settings/LiveTemplates.xml) in this repo
-5. Paste at the bottom of the file
+   b.
+Paste at the bottom of the file
-6. Commit to GitHub
+   c.
+Someone from the Platforms team will work with you to get this PR merged into the codebase.
-7. Now others can copy/paste your Live Templates
+5. Now others can copy/paste your Live Templates

 ### Set Java SDK